Allergy to Anesthetic Agents

 Since the purpose of investigations is to identify the drug or substance responsible and the mechanism behind the reaction, in order to make subsequent anesthesia as safe as possible, a close collaboration between allergologist and anesthesiologist is highly desirable.
 In view of the constantly evolving anesthesiology practices, and of the relative complexity of allergy investigation, establishing specialized allergo-anesthesia centers should be promoted.
 At the end of the allergic work-up, the patient should be warned against any substance which has tested positive, and a warning card or bracelet should be issued.
 A detailed letter containing information on the reaction, on the drugs given, on the results of follow-up investigations and advice for future anesthetics should be issued to the patient, the referring anesthesiologist and the patient’s general practitioner.

-Allergy to anesthetics remains an important cause of morbidity and mortality during anaesthesia.
+Allergy to anesthetics remains an important cause of morbidity and mortality during anesthesia.
 NMBAs are the most frequently incriminated drugs, although other drugs used during the perioperative period might be involved.
 Any suspected hypersensitivity reaction must be extensively investigated using combined peri- and postoperative testing, according to well established guidelines.

 - Johansson SG, Bieber T, Dahl R, Friedmann PS, Lanier BQ, Lockey RF, et al. Revised nomenclature for allergy for global use: Report of the Nomenclature Review Committee of the World Allergy Organization, October 2003.
 J Allergy Clin Immunol 2004; 113:832-6.

 - Mertes PM, Demoly P, Malinovsky JM.
 Hypersensitivity reactions in the anesthesia setting/allergic reactions to anesthetics.
 Curr Opin Allergy Clin Immunol 2012; 12:361-8.